 "Mother and daughter, father and son, may all be found splashing about in the cooling water of the Salt River canal, commonly known as the 'Town Ditch,' almost any evening now.
 There are regular canal 'beaches' where Phoenicians congregate in great numbers daily, while along its length throughout the city can be found little boys and girls, big boys and girls, youths, matured and even quite elderly people finding the keenest enjoyment in the swift-running waters."
 In the summer of 1921, the Arizona Republican raved about the Valley's newfound form of entertainment.

 Arizona can't tout oceanfront property, but that didn't stop Valley residents from enjoying the beach.
 All along the canals, families came to take a dip and enjoy a picnic year-round.
 "Swimming parties," where revelers built bonfires to roast hot dogs and marshmallows, were popular among young society.
-Automobiles converted to dressing rooms-- a phenomena that prompted the Arizona Republican to remark, "The sight of bathing parties nonchalantly disrobing along the roadside has become so common as to attract little or no attention."
+Automobiles converted to dressing rooms-- a phenomenon that prompted the Arizona Republican to remark, "The sight of bathing parties nonchalantly disrobing along the roadside has become so common as to attract little or no attention."

-An aptly titled Arizona Republican article from 1911 described how some boys swam across the canal for juicy sandias, Spanish for watermelon.
+“Advertisement for Arizona Weather”, an aptly titled Arizona Republican article from 1911, described how some boys swam across the canal for juicy sandias, Spanish for watermelon.
 Passing Phoenicians smiled and continued, but "their friends from the frozen states. . . thought that the fact of seeing lads eating watermelons while swimming in the latter part of the November, to be exact it was the 19th, was an event worthy of commemoration."